Multidimensional measures in the Sustainable Development Goals

 - How people are poor (which deprivations strike people at the same time)

 - Where the poorest people live – by region or social group

 - The intensity of the deprivations experienced by those living in poverty.

 Several countries in the world have adopted official national multidimensional poverty measures – incorporating dimensions of poverty that are relevant to their countries – enabling them to design effective poverty-reduction programmes.
 Many other countries are now lining up to fight poverty nationally, using multidimensional poverty measures as a tool to align management and policy.

 The Multidimensional Poverty Peer Network (MPPN), coordinated by OPHI, is a South-South initiative created in response to the overwhelming demand from policymakers for information and support on implementing multidimensional poverty measures nationally as well as globally.

-The modules would provide better information on indicators such as water, sanitation, assets, electricity, housing, child mortality, and school attendance.
-They would also provide the necessary data for more innovative indicators like violence, empowerment or informal work.
+OPHI and the MPPN have created Post-2015 Light Powerful Survey Modules designed to capture data needed to measure human poverty more accurately.
+It touches on 30 targets in 12 of the SDGs.
+The modules help provide better information on indicators such as water, sanitation, assets, electricity, housing, child mortality, and school attendance.
+They also help provide the necessary data for more innovative indicators like violence, empowerment or informal work.